ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 Whether you write css in your dreams or you're just getting started, you'll feel right at home - hopefully.
 There's a lot to say, so grab a cup of your favorite drink (or just get comfortable) as I take you through a pretty long journey.

-As a reminder, you may get the entire tutorial as a pdf document [here](https://ohansemmanuel.typeform.com/to/zD5yI7).

 ## How do I start using the flexbox model?
 This is certainly the first thing you want to know and thank goodness, the idea behind starting off with the flexbox model is quite simple.
 Here it is: You must first define a **flex container** (explicitly an element to be a flex container ) to start using the flexbox model.